26 Days Best IBAs of Uganda Birding Safari

 DAY 22 Birding Uganda Safari: Birding to Lake Bisina of Uganda

 Today we bird to the home of Uganda’s only endemic species, the Fox’s Weaver.
-We will search for the specialty and other magnificent species.
+We will search for the speciality and other magnificent species.

 DAY 23 Birding Uganda Safari: Whole Day Birding Tour of Lake Bisina

-Whole day birding for the Fox’s Weaver and a number of other species.
+Whole day birding for the Fox’s Weaver and several other species.

 DAY 24 & 25 Birding Uganda Safari: Uganda Birding Safari of Mabira Forest

 This is the biggest forest reserve closest to the city centre, and it boasts of a 315 bird species record with 74 of the 144 species of Guinea-Congo Forests biome that occurs in Uganda